ying-teaching/python/install-vscode.md

 ## Setup Python for VS Code

 VS Code has powerful support for Python programming.
 You need to install the Python extension and configure it to fit your needs.
+The [Python in Visual Studio Code](https://code.visualstudio.com/docs/languages/python) document has the setup and basic use information.
+The [Python Tutorial](https://code.visualstudio.com/docs/python/python-tutorial) has more documents.

+For an impatient learner, you can follow one of the following videos:

 - For Widnows, [VS Code Python Setup Windows 10](https://youtu.be/Jd4trL90HSw)
 - For Mac OS, [Setup Python For Visual Studio Code - macOS](https://youtu.be/veJvQ88ULOM).
 Please make sure that VS code uses the Python 3 you installed, not the Python 2 coming with Mac OS.